Best Languages for Voice Typing: Accuracy Rankings

 • ✓ Train custom words for proper names and industry jargon

-• ✓ Punctuation accuracy is best-in-class at 91%
+• ✓ Punctuation recognition is best-in-class

 For Spanish Speakers